2.20 Lab Create Student Table With Constraints

 Choosing the right data types and constraints is crucial for ensuring data integrity and efficiency.
 Here are some factors to consider:

 • Data Type: Choose the data type that is most appropriate for the type of data you are storing.
-For example, use INT for integers, VARCHAR for strings, DATE for dates, and DECIMAL for numbers with a fixed precision and scale.
+Here's one way to look at it: use INT for integers, VARCHAR for strings, DATE for dates, and DECIMAL for numbers with a fixed precision and scale.

 • Length of Strings: When using VARCHAR, specify the maximum length of the string.
 This can help to save storage space and improve performance.